-^{} Intercepts of 1m at less than 1g/t Au are not considered significant and are not reported.
-Areas shaded in yellow represent assays over 10 gram/metres (length X Au grade) and are considered very significant.
+Results are reported with a 0.5g/t cut-off grade with 2m internal waste unless noted otherwise.
+Intercepts of 1m at less than 1g/t Au are not considered significant and are not reported.
+Areas shaded in blue represent assays between 5 to 10 gram/metres (length x Au grade), and areas shaded in yellow represent assays over 10 gram/metres and are considered significant.
+Blue font indicates assays were previously reported in the RC portion of the hole.